-Andruzzi, who with his wife Jen hosted the 12th Annual Joe Andruzzi Foundation Gala at Gillette Stadium on Nov.
-14, capped off the evening with a 13-year-old cancer patient autographing her name and drawing a smiley face in permanent marker across his forehead.
+Andruzzi, who with his wife, Jen, hosted the 12th Annual Joe Andruzzi Foundation Gala at Gillette Stadium Thursday night, capped off the evening with a 13-year-old cancer patient autographing her name and drawing a smiley face in permanent marker across his forehead.

 Andruzzi explained that the prank — which raised $9,000 at the annual fundraiser — was a quid pro quo of sorts, since when the teenager, Carly Silva, attended a Patriots training camp with Andruzzi over the summer, he autographed the top of her head, which was bald due to her cancer treatment.

 While Andruzzi’s autograph on Silva’s head only lasted for three days, the Weymouth teen said she hopes her John Hancock remains on Andruzzi’s forehead for a full week — at least.